Configuring Nginx as a Reverse Proxy

 }

-In this example, Nginx is configured to cache static content (such as images, CSS, and JavaScript files) for 1 hour, reducing the load on the backend servers and improving response times for clients.
+In this example, Nginx is configured to cache static assets (images, CSS, and JavaScript files) for 30 days, while forwarding all other requests to the backend servers.